xwiki/xwiki-docker/README.md

 #### Starting XWiki

-We will also bind mount a local directory for the XWiki application config and state, for example:
+We will also bind mount a local directory for the XWiki permanent directory (contains application config and state), for example:

 -	`/my/path/xwiki`

+Note Make sure the directory you specify is specified with the fully-qualified path, not a relative path.

-Ensure this directory exists, and then run XWiki in another container by issuing one of the following command.
-Again, you must ensure the directory you are mounting into the container is fully qualified.
+Ensure this directory exists, and then run XWiki in a container by issuing one of the following command.

 For MySQL: